Isogeometric $C^1$ mortar method: Numerical results

-{\MakeUppercase{Numerical results}}{\MakeUppercase{Tests with $C^2$-continuity at the vertices}} We start with a primal space $X_h$ defined as in equations~\eqref{eq:defXkh} and~\eqref{eq:spaceXh}.
-This means that $X_h$ is generated from spline spaces of degree $p$ and strong $C^2$-continuity enforced at the corners.
-The dual space on the interfaces is generated from spline spaces of degree $p-2$ and merged elements in the neighbourhood of the corners, \textit{i.e.} $M_h := \prod_{\ell \in \ig} M_\ell$ with

-and $\Sp^{p-2}_{\textsc{m}}$ as in equation~\eqref{eq:spaces}.
-From a theoretical point of view, this coupling fulfills the discrete \textit{inf-sup} stability, as proved in Section~\ref{sec:dscinfsup}.
-Figures~\ref{fig:Multisquare_C2} and~\ref{fig:Airfoil_C2} show the convergence plots in patch-wise $H^2$ broken norms, denoted by $\mathcal{H}^2$, $H^1$, $L^2$ and $L^{\infty}$ norms, for primal spaces of degrees $p = 2, \dots, 5$.
-For the case $p = 2$ the rates of convergence are suboptimal in $L^2$ { and this is expected and occurs in the single patch case too {(refercences?)}.
-Note that the Aubin-Nitsche technique can not be used when $p=2$ (see~\cite{strang}).} In all the other examples the computed rates of convergence are optimal, as stated in Corollary~\ref{cor:orderofconv}.
+We begin with a primal space $X_h$, defined as in~\eqref{eq:defXkh} and~\eqref{eq:defXh}, i.e., as the space of functions constructed from spline spaces of degree $p$ in each patch, with $C^0$ regularity across interfaces and strong $C^2$-continuity enforced at the vertices.\\ The multiplier space on the interfaces is constructed as described in Assumption~\ref{ass:multipliers-defn}.
+From a theoretical perspective, this pairing satisfies the discrete inf-sup stability condition, as demonstrated in Section~\ref{sec:dscinfsup}.\\ Figures~\ref{fig:Square_C2},~\ref{fig:Airfoil_C2}, and~\ref{fig:Quartercircle_C2} illustrate the convergence plots in patch-wise $H^2$ broken norm (denoted by $\mathcal{H}^2$), as well as in $H^1$, $L^2$, and $L^{\infty}$ norms, for primal spaces of degrees $p = 2, \dots, 5$, with maximal global regularity $r = p - 1$.
+Figure~\ref{fig:Quartercircle_C2R1} shows results for spline spaces that are globally only $C^1$-continuous, i.e. $r=1$.\\ In all cases for $p = 2$, the rates of convergence are suboptimal in $L^2$, a phenomenon observed even in the single-patch case (see~\cite{strang}).
+In all other cases, the computed rates of convergence are optimal. \tikzstyle{Linea1}=[thick,mark=*] \tikzstyle{Linea2}=[thick,dashed]